umass-cs-326/umass-cs-326.github.io/docs/04-labs/03-git-advanced/index.md

 ## Merge Conflicts

 When working in another branch, you might not have all the up to date contents from main in it.
 For example, while you branched off to work on a new feature, another team member might have already branched off and merged back into main.
 If they touched the same files as you, this will result in a **merge conflict** when trying to merge your own branch to main.
 Git/GitHub will require you to resolve these issues and decide which changes are kept in the final merge, and this can be done in the two ways mentioned above.

-## Submission

-Please accept the [GitHub Classroom Repository](https://) for this lab.
-There are two parts to this assignment: the first is practicing some basic git procedures, and the second is creating and resolving a merge conflict.

-You must submit the following to complete this assignment:

-- The assignment contains a `README.md` file that contains instructions on what to do for each of the two parts.
-Complete each of the steps in order.
-- Push all changes to your GitHub repository by **2/23 11:59PM**.
-You do not need to submit anything to Moodle.
-We will take your last commit before the deadline as your submission.

-Please be sure to ask the staff for help if you get stuck or have any questions.